hipe/tmx/brazen/doc/issues/106-fun-with-help-screen-parsing.md

-# the desc parsing narrative :[#106]
+# fun with help screen parsing :[#106]

 ## intro

-this tag now tracks similar implementations elsewhere in this universe of nodes that do something like parsing help screens (there are at least two others - one for testing help screens and one custom one in [tmx]  (at writing)).
+this tag both documents the subject asset node and tracks other similar implementations elsewhere in this universe that do something like parse help screens.

+at writing we know of at least three:
+  • [#045] the "expect section" help screen parse tree (2 parsers)
+  • the asset node tracked by the subject identifier
+  • one in [tmx]

 despite this, this node was preserved during the sunsetting [hl] largely because its state-machine-based implementation -- while being redundant